Girls' Frontline 2: Exilium: Battle mechanics

 In addition to a standard attack and a passive skill, T-Dolls have active skills that often consume "confectance index", a resource akin to ability points in standard role-playing games.
 These skills provide unique offensive or defensive capabilities depending on the T-Doll and have cooldown periods.
 Each T-Doll boasts an ultimate skill in their kit, which typically costs confectance as well.
 Confectance index replenishes over time or can be restored using certain active skills.

 All units, both player-controlled and enemy-controlled, have a "stability index" which gradually decreases as they receive attacks from other units; when this is reduced to zero, "stability break" occurs, which reduces the effect of battlefield cover.
 The combat map offers locations with varying cover which reduces the amount of damage a unit receives, and the player is able to mitigate the effect of enemy cover with positional flanking, area-of-effect attacks, melee attacks, and elevated tiles which negate the efficacy of cover, or by reducing the enemy unit's stability index to zero.

 Other forms of environmental effectors on the map include hazard tiles which apply damage or negative status effects to units, and interactable levers that alter elevators, conveyor belts or turrets on the battlefield.
+Beginning from the Chiral Redundancy major update onwards, a mechanism was introduced where tile effects generated by special unit skills that belong to different elemental types can be stacked together, for instance using an active attack to apply fire status to an existing ice tile, allowing the player to create additional status effects that apply to units occupying the tiles.

 Min-max optimization

 The combat ability of T-Dolls can be enhanced by increasing their training level, altering their weapon and attachment loadouts, fortifying the T-Doll using duplicates obtained via the gacha system, unlocking enhancement nodes on each T-Doll's "neural helix", and equipping "keys" which provide modifiers to abilities or stats.
+Standard rarity T-Dolls can also be upgraded to "elite" rarity after collecting the required upgrade materials, providing additional attribute boosts and granting new combat skills.